Features of Interest

 Queen's has a relatively decentralized library although most of what is of interest to economics students will be found in the Joseph S. Stauffer Library, directly across Union Street from Dunning Hall.
 Reserve readings are on the third floor of Stauffer and the Government Documents Unit is on the lower floor.
 Other specialized locations that may be of interest include the May Ball Library for policy studies and industrial relations, the Mathematics Library in Jeffery Hall and the Law Library (which has duplicate copies of some works in economics).
 An extensive collection of pre-publication discussion papers in economics is available in the Malcolm Urquhart Reading Room on the third floor of Dunning Hall.

 Information and Technology Services (ITS) and the Economics Department (QED) together provide a wide variety of computing services that are accessible to Economics graduate students.
-The Department has six servers running Linux.
-All graduate students have access to the main server, qed.econ.queensu.ca, as well as other workstations.
-The Department's computing representative provides assistance with many computing problems.
-As well as Internet access, the Department maintains various software packages on these servers, and computer advisors (upper-year graduate students) are available to assist students learning new programs.
-Workshops and seminars on internet tools, operating systems, and web publishing are available from ITS throughout the year.
-Also in close proximity to graduate student offices are approximately 60 PC's loaded with popular internet, word processing, and spreadsheet packages.
+The department has a small cluster of 16 workstations available through remote access running Linux.
+The department's computing representative provides assistance with many computing problems along with access to Department workstations.
+The Department maintains various software packages on these servers.
+(Matlab, Stata, OX, R) Workshops and seminars on internet tools, operating systems, and web publishing are available from ITS throughout the year.

 The John Deutsch Institute includes research groups devoted to several areas of economic policy.
 Through these groups the Institute sponsors conferences and workshops promoting both research and continued dialogue between academic economists and practicing policy-makers.
 These events are open to students.
 Also within the department, the Institute for Economic Research publishes a discussion paper series at a present level of about 20 to 25 new papers each year, and a regular program of staff/student seminars and workshops, active all year round, frequently brings economists of international repute to Queen’s.
 Elsewhere on campus, the Industrial Relations Centre, the Institute of Intergovernmental Relations, and the School of Policy Studies all do work of interest to students of economics.